dw-innovation/twitter-spaces-stats-extractor/README.md

 ## Usage

 ### Configuration
 Before starting the script, open up ```config.py```to specify a few useful parameters.
-The latter are explained in file.
+The latter are explained in the file.

 ### Extracting the data
 Then extract the data using